odysseyindia/odyssey-tours/content/english/tim/itineraries/temples-tigers-and-tribals-of-central-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/chhattisgarh/cities/bhoramdeo/excursions/guided-nature-walk-in-the-hills-around-bhoramdeo/
+        title: Guided nature walk in the hills around Bhoramdeo
         content: >-
           Take a short trek into the forested hills to explore the local wildlife.
 The hills around Bhoramdeo are home to a plethora of birds